minlanyu/cs243-site/infra.md

 I'd encourage you to set up AWS accounts first and refer to other options as needed by your projects.

 # Amazon AWS
-A full tutorial for AWS virtual machine can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
+A full tutorial of starting AWS virtual machine can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).

 ## Get an AWS account
 First you will have to sign up for an AWS regular account, if you don’t already have one.
 Do not apply for an AWS Educate Starter Account.
 You could then apply the AWS credits received from course TFs to your regular account (see this [link](https://aws.amazon.com/awscredits/) for info about redeeming credits).
 Below are a few tips of using the AWS account.